 Why bother saving for retirement when it seems so far away?
-The trickiest thing about retirement planning is that we simply don’t know how long we’re each going to live.
+Well it’s important because quite simply you don’t know how long you’re going to live – and you could be alive for a long time.

-A typical 30 year old male can expect to live another 51.3 years according to recent data from the Australian Bureau of Statistics, while a female of the same age can expect to live another 55.1 years.
-And that’s the average person.
+According to the Australian Bureau of Statistics, a typical 30 year old male can expect to live another 51.3 years while a female of the same age can expect to live another 55.1 years.
+Remember these are just averages.
 If you have longevity in your family, earn an above-average income and don’t add to risk factors such as smoking, inactivity or a poor diet you could live well into your nineties.

 Consolidate your super funds